vkumpost/cell-dialog/README.md

 # cell-dialog

-This script contains a simulation of a cell-to-cell dialogue between two hyphae.
+This script contains simulation code for our publication [Synchronization of oscillatory growth prepares fungal hyphae for fusion](https://doi.org/10.1101/2022.09.25.509415).

 ## Installation